Setting Up an Apple Mac for Ruby Development

 mysql -u root -q

-The -q Option Disables Command History: By default, the command-line client stores the full text of every command in a history file.
+The -q Option Disables Command History: By default, the MySQL client stores the full text of every command in a history file.
 If you know that you are going to run statements that include passwords or other sensitive data, use the -q option.

 Run these statements to change the password for root access: